Grass Snakes in the UK: Britain’s Largest Native Snake Explained

 Preferred habitats include:

-They are strong swimmers and are often seen near water, which is why they’re sometimes mistaken for eels.
+They are strong swimmers and are often seen near water, which is why they can sometimes be mistaken for eels.

 What Do Grass Snakes Eat?